Natural vs Artificial Magnets

 Ferromagnetic Materials

-When a suspended, Ferromagnetic Material is placed in the uniform magnetic field it will align itself in parallel to the direction of the magnetic field.
+When a suspended Ferromagnetic Material is placed in a uniform magnetic field, it will align itself in parallel to the direction of the magnetic field.

-When a suspended Ferromagnetic Material is placed in the non-uniform magnetic field it will move quickly towards the stronger part from the weaker part.
+When a suspended Ferromagnetic Material is placed in a non-uniform magnetic field, it will move quickly towards the stronger part from the weaker part.

-Ferromagnetic Material strongly gets magnetized in the direction of the field.
+Ferromagnetic Material strongly gets magnetised in the direction of the field.
 Examples: Iron, Cobalt, Nickel, Steel, and its alloys.

 The magnetic character gets affected by the external temperature.
-Ferromagnetic Material, when heated becomes Paramagnetic Materials.
+Ferromagnetic Material, when heated, becomes Paramagnetic Material.

-The temperature at which Ferromagnetic materials become Paramagnetic material is called Curie Temperature.
+The temperature at which Ferromagnetic materials become paramagnetic materials is called the Curie Temperature.
 (2)

 Artificial Magnets

 These are man-made magnets, made from magnetic materials.
-These are commonly made by magnetizing iron or steel alloys electrically.
+These are commonly made by magnetising iron or steel alloys electrically.

 These kinds of processes are called Magnetisation.